hankbao/libreboot/docs/gnulinux/encrypted_parabola.md

    I deleted the files that it mentioned and then it worked.
 Specifically, I had this error:\
    *licenses: /usr/share/licenses/common/MPS exists in filesystem*\
-   I rm -Rf\'d the file and then pacman worked.
-I\'m told that the following would have also made it work:\
+   I rm -Rf'd the file and then pacman worked.
+I'm told that the following would have also made it work:\
    \# **pacman -Sf licenses**\
 &lt;/troubleshooting&gt;\